Better Automatic Program Repair by Using Bug Reports and Tests Together: Evaluation

-We implement a version of statement-level BLUiR~(vanilla BLUiR) that does not consider the suspiciousness scores of the source files and instead ranks the suspicious statements only based on their similarity to the bug reports.
-Figure~\ref{fig:bluesvsbluir} compares \irflname's and vanilla BLUiR performance on the 815~defects. \irflname consistently outperforms vanilla BLUiR by localizing more defects~(higher $E_{\mathit{inspect}}$@k) and ranking buggy statements higher~(lower EXAM), for all list sizes.
+We implement a version of statement-level BLUiR~(vanilla BLUiR) that does not consider the suspiciousness scores of the ranked suspicious files and instead ranks the suspicious statements only based on their similarity to the bug reports.
+Figure~\ref{fig:bluesvsbluir} compares \irflname' and vanilla BLUiR performance on the 815 defects.
+For all list sizes, \irflname consistently outperforms vanilla BLUiR with higher $\mathit{hit}$@$k$ and lower EXAM.